AI medical scribes: Understanding who's out there

 Note templates customized to your specialty & note-taking style

-Note template customization is a big one: needs vary drastically between clinicians with their own note-taking styles and specialties that need significantly different medical information to be pulled out from consultations.
+Note template customization is a big one: needs vary drastically between clinicians with their own note-taking styles and specialties that need significantly different medical information to be pulled out from encounters.

 API integration into your existing tech stack